-- Gain 30 hours of hands-on experience in the community putting all of the knowledge and skills they have learned into practice.
-Many other programs do not have this type of fieldwork imbedded in their curriculum."
+- Gain 30 hours of hands-on experience in the community putting all of the knowledge and skills you have learned into practice.
+Many other programs do not have this type of fieldwork imbedded in their curriculum.

 - Receive personal attention and develop mentoring relationships with 7 full time faculty, with class sizes averaging 35 students or less

 - Utilize our highly technical and innovative Bod Pod and practice the use of air displacement plethysmography to measure body composition and body fat percentage

 Michigan's Didactic Program in Dietetics (DPD) program five-year average first-time pass rate for taking

 the RD exam is 93%.
 The national average is 82%.